bucs110fall2023/final-project-project-team/README.md

 2. See if a red laser fires from the player ship
 3. Press and hold space
 4. See if laser only shoots once
+Expected outcome: A red laser fires once every time spacebar is pressed.
 Test Case 4: Level increase
 Test description: Verify that when all aliens are gone, more appear.
 Test steps:
 1. Hit all aliens on the screen
-2. See if more appear on the screen for a maximum of 5 times(5 levels) Test Case 5: Laser functionality
+2. See if more appear on the screen for a maximum of 5 times(5 levels) Expected outcome: User is able to play 5 levels of reappearing aliens Test Case 5: Laser Collision
 Test description: Verify that when a laser hits an alien, it does not hit other aliens Test steps:
 1. Shoot a laser in the direction of an alien
 2. See if when the laser makes contact with an alien, it stops and doesn't go through.
+Expected outcome: The laser stops once it makes contact with an alien